Jonasi-Deetens/advanced-queries/README.md

 ### 29) How much profit (rounded) can the product with the largest profit margin (difference between buyPrice & MSRP) bring us.
 ```
-SELECT (MSRP - buyPrice) AS profit FROM products
+SELECT ROUND(MSRP - buyPrice) AS profit FROM products
 ORDER BY profit DESC
 LIMIT 1;
 ```

-solution: 115.72
+solution: 116

 ### 30) Given the product number of the products (separated with spaces) that have never been sold?
 ```